 Why do teeth with Amalgam fillings often fracture?

 The fracturing of teeth comes from the properties of elemental mercury.
-Mercury has been used to make thermometers because it expands when heated and contracts when cooled ( when the temperature rises outside, the mercury inside the thermometer rises, when the temperature falls, the mercury falls) This same property occurs within the amalgam filling comprised of 50% mercury.
-When we eat hot foods, the filling expands.
-When our mouth is cooled, the filling contracts.
-Over time, the expansion and contraction weakens the tooth structure resulting in fractures.
+Mercury has been used to make thermometers because it expands when heated and contracts when cooled (when the temperature rises outside, the mercury inside the thermometer rises, when the temperature falls, the mercury falls).
+This same property affects an amalgam filling comprised of 50% mercury.
+When we eat hot foods, the filling expands; when our mouth cools, the filling contracts.
+Over time, the expansion and contraction weaken the tooth structure resulting in fractures.

-Here is the good news.
 Advancements in dental products and technology have created dental products that can replace dental amalgam with materials that bond to the natural tooth structure and do not contain elemental mercury.
-These composite materials contain glass particles and resin that when placed and properly cured, they bond to the tooth’s natural enamel and dentin. (dental amalgam does not bond) These materials do not expand and contract and actually aid in holding the tooth together creating a healthier long term situation for the tooth and for the patient.
+These composite materials include glass particles and resin bonding to the tooth’s natural enamel and dentin when placed and properly cured.
+(Dental amalgam does not bond) Composite does not expand and contract but aids in holding the tooth together, creating a healthier long-term situation for the tooth and the patient.

 December 2016 EU bans dental amalgam